ghgrave/portfolioDemos/corona/README.md

 get the data and display in browser.

+1) 4/5/2020
-1) 4/5/2020 - able to pull data and save locally.
+    - able to pull data and save locally.
 Able to read the data using built-in Node functionality and display using EJS templating.
+    - Added partials for better organization
+    - added styling
+    - added date functionality to let user know current date and when data was pulled
+    - temporarily moved .csv file to local directory

 TODO: